On Gromov Width under $C^0$ Deformations: Uniform Taming

 \begin{dfn}[cf.~{{\cite[Definition~4.1.1]{Sikorav94}}}] Let $(X,g)$ be a Riemannian manifold.
 A bounded symplectic form $\omega$ on $X$ \textit{uniformly tames} an almost complex structure $J$ on $X$ if there exists $\delta > 0$ such that

-If in addition $\omega(J-,J-) = \omega(-,-)$, then $J$ is \textit{uniformly compatible} with $\omega$. \end{dfn} For example, the standard almost complex structure $J_0$ on $S^2 \!\times\! \R^{2n}$ is uniformly compatible with~$\omega_0$.
-So is any compatible almost complex structure on a compact symplectic manifold.
+If in addition $\omega(J-,J-) = \omega(-,-)$, then $J$ is \textit{uniformly compatible} with $\omega$. \end{dfn} For example, on a compact symplectic manifold, every tamed (resp. compatible) almost complex structure is uniformly tamed (resp. uniformly compatible).
+A tamed almost complex structure agreeing with a uniformly tamed almost complex structure outside of a compact set is itself uniformly tamed.
+The standard almost complex structure $J_0$ on $S^2 \!\times\! \R^{2n}$ is uniformly compatible with~$\omega_0$.
 Given a Riemannian manifold $(X,g)$ equipped with a symplectic form $\omega$, we denote the spaces of almost complex structures which are tamed, compatible, uniformly tamed, and uniformly compatible by $\tamedJs$, $\compJs$, $\unitamedJs$, and $\unicompJs$, respectively.

 \begin{lmm} Let $(X,g)$ be a Riemannian manifold and $\omega$ be a bounded symplectic form on $X$.
 If $\unicompJs \neq \emptyset$, then both $\unicompJs$ and $\unitamedJs$ are contractible. \end{lmm}

 \begin{proof} Fix an almost complex structure $J_\bullet \in \unicompJs$.
 It defines a Riemannian metric $g'$ on $X$ by $g'(v,w) = \omega(v,J_\bullet w)$.
 By (\ref{uniform_taming_eqns}) and the boundedness of $\omega$, $g'$ is uniformly bi-Lipschitz to $g$.
 Therefore, an almost complex structure is uniformly bounded with respect to $g'$ if and only if it is so with respect to $g$.
 For the rest of the proof, we will work exclusively with $g'$.\\